 After breakfast, I walked down the sidewalk for a few minutes with my thumb out.
 I watched a truck approach me, pass, and do a sharp U-turn.
 A man pulled up, rolled down his window, and introduced himself as “251 Big Dog.”
 I thought he was giving me his CB handle, but it was his trail name.
 He was a really nice man, retired with his family in Manchester, and seemed excited to give me a ride back to the trailhead.
 Upon arrival at the trail, he came around the truck to shake my hand and wish me well.
 It was like being back down south to experience such cordial manners.

 The meteorologist had apparently missed the course on “Mountain Weather.”
-The beautiful warm, sunny day was overcast, cloudy, and I even got sprinkled on as a little extra icing on the cake.
+The beautiful warm, sunny day was overcast and cloudy, and I even got sprinkled on as a little extra icing on the cake.
 I frowned up at the steely grey sky as small hard ice pellets pelted me in the face.
 Hopefully, it would clear up.

 The rest of the afternoon was nice, uneventful hiking up over Stratton and down to Black Brook, where I stopped for the night.
-I met Drifter who was camped on the other side of the Brook.
+I met Drifter, who was camped on the other side of the Brook.
 There were nice sites around the little stream, but I debated setting up.
 I knew I would have a wet tarp the next morning.
 I finally relented to my fatigue.
-It was getting late, and well past dusk, so I crossed the brook and set up for the evening.
+It was getting late and well past dusk, so I crossed the brook and set up for the evening.